kdonthi/Colonist-Mobile-Project/README.md

 If there are multiple pages of users, you can also test the pagination by clicking on the page number at the bottom of the screen.

 Hopefully you enjoy testing the app!

+# Challenges Faced

+# Project Challenges & Solutions

+## Technical Challenges

+1. **Search Implementation**
+   - Challenge: The default React Native search functionality offered limited customization options
+   - Solution: Implemented a custom search using the `TextInput` component, allowing for better control over styling and behavior

+2. **Pagination Implementation**
+   - Challenge: Initially attempted to handle pagination solely through `FlatList`
+   - Solution: Integrated `ScrollView` with `FlatList` to achieve smooth pagination functionality
+   - Learning: While `FlatList` is great for rendering lists, combining it with `ScrollView` provided better control over page navigation

+3. **useEffect Hook Issues**
+   - Challenge: Encountered issues where useEffect hooks were not triggering as expected
+   - Solution: Referenced a working implementation from another project to resolve the issue
+   - Learning: This highlighted the importance of maintaining reference implementations and proper useEffect dependency management

+4. **Dropdown Picker Implementation**
+   - Challenge: The default Picker component in React Native was working on my web browser, but not on my phone no matter what styling I did
+   - Solution: Utilized `react-native-dropdown-picker` to implement a fully functional dropdown picker
+   - Learning: This highlighted the importance of being flexible and realizing the important of testing on my phone :)

+ 5. **Keyboard Avoiding View**
+   - Challenge: The dropdown picker was not working because the keyboard was covering the dropdown picker
+   - Solution: Utilized `KeyboardAvoidingView` to avoid the keyboard from covering the dropdown picker
+   - Learning: Realizing that a lot of components in React Native need a more mobile friendly alternative